-Outside of the leave to construct application, there are other OEB-conducted reviews that also involve the review of transmission investments, such as in a rates proceeding.
-The OEB's authority to approve a transmitter's capital budgets and set rates is established in subsection 78 (1) of the Act.16 In the case of a rate-regulated transmitter, this could result in the same transmission line construction project coming before the OEB in two separate proceedings.
+Board's authority to approve_review a transmitter's capital budgets and set rates is established in subsection 78 (1) of the Act.16 which states "No transmitter shall chargefor the transmission of electricity except in accordance with an order of the Board, which is not bound by the terms of any contract."
+In the case of a rate-regulated transmitter, this could result in the same transmission line construction project coming before the OEB Board in two separate proceedings.